cogentcore/core/README.md

 ### TODO

-* Key fix for render speed: use WinBBox to only draw that portion of VP that was updated to draw into window!  should be easy -- bbox of top-level guy should be it.  crazy to be redrawing full buffer into window every time!

 * fix issue with tiny window and dialog not scrolling and blocking interface

 * then need grid layout